Skip to main content

 Multi-site configurations

-Use variant management to manage multiple locations within the same agent, ensuring responses are location-specific.
-Attributes such as phone numbers and opening hours can be stored per variant, enabling dynamic customer interactions.
+Use variant management to manage multiple locations within the same agent.
+Attributes such as phone numbers and opening hours are stored per variant, so the agent gives location-specific answers.

 Attributes defined in variant management are accessible in your Managed Topics rules, templates, and actions.
 For example, you can use ${variant_foo} to populate responses dynamically with location-specific information.